khairul3/BISINDO-Sign-Language-Recognition/README.md

 # Step 2: Create Cloud Function for Deploy Machine Learning Model
 • Create Cloud Function and use python 3, then select the http trigger

-• Enter the python script "main.py" to handle requests and to download models from Cloud Storage. for code is in "main.py(link)" and "requirements.txt(link)".
+• Enter the python script to handle requests and to download models from Cloud Storage. for code is in "main.py" and "requirements.txt".

 • Perform model tests in the cloud function